nexxeln/nexxel.dev/README.md

 ## Cloning / Forking

 This application is licensed under the [Apache-2.0](https://github.com/nexxeln/nexxel.dev/blob/main/LICENSE) license.
 If you're copying this website just let me know.

+## Credits

+- [Sid](https://github.com/sidwebworks) for helping with setting up the blog and listening to my CSS troubles.
+- [Theo Browne](https://t3.gg/) for gifting the nice [nxl.sh](https://nxl.sh) domain.
+- [Lee Robinson](https://leerob.io/) for inspiration and the README.
+- [Harsh Singh](https://github.com/harshhhdev) for helping with some of the MDX components.